List of Bobobo-bo Bo-bobo characters: Beauty

 Beauty (ビュティ, Byuti) is the female heroine of Bo-bobo's group and usually the only girl when Torpedo Girl or Suzu are not around.
 A stereotypical teenage manga heroine, she is one of the few sane characters who is the first to join Bo-bobo and was the only citizen to still have hair after the attack of the town she lived in.
 She initially wanted to join Bo-bobo because she sought a life of adventure.
 Bo-bobo let her join him, but rejected Pickles, stating that he didn't like him, at the same time.
 She has loving feelings for Gasser after he rescued her, but doesn't say anything about them.
 She is often exasperated by Bo-bobo's odd behavior or the behavior or actions of others, usually with the same face.
 She's the only person in the group that doesn't fight, but still criticizes the others' fighting styles.
 There are a few rare occurrences where she was forced to fight to defend herself, but it's only when Bo-bobo isn't around to protect her and at the last minute someone would come and save her.
 Beauty worries about her friends' safety and finds them as her own family and though she finds Bo-bobo crazy, she idolizes him greatly.
+She also is the subject of jealousy and envy of Don Patch, who wishes to be the "heroine" of the show.
 She seems to be a random girl who joins Bo-bobo's group unil Softon is "revealed" to be her brother, implying that she may have powers of her own or is descended from a powerful bloodline.
 By the end of the series, she is traveling the world with Heppokomaru/Gasser.